zarr-developers/governance/GOVERNANCE.md

 majority of the ZSC decides.
 To ensure timely decisions, this is implemented as follows:

-* A motion can be porposed in a ZSC meeting or by email to the ZSC group.
+* A motion can be proposed in a ZSC meeting or by email to the ZSC group.
 * If a motion is proposed in a ZSC meeting and not all members are present, an email should also be sent to the ZSC group proposing the motion in writing so all members have visibility.